Fredkim-labs/virutal-machine/README.md

 <h1> Creating Virtual Networks and Virtual Machines </h1>

-This tutorial provides a comprehensive guide starting with the creation of resource groups for virtual machines, which will be utilized throughout the lab.
-We’ll then explore remote desktop access specifically from a macOS perspective.
-Finally, we’ll dive into performing various network-related tasks using the virtual machines, giving you hands-on experience in managing and configuring network activities.
+This tutorial provides a comprehensive guide to creating resource groups for virtual machines.
+We will be using Azure Virtual Machine and Windows Remote Desktop.
+Finally, we’ll perform various network-related tasks using the virtual machines, giving you hands-on experience managing and configuring network activities.

 <h2>Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines)
 - Remote Desktop
 - PowerShell